Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/modules/audio/lavalink_v4/setup.md

 ## Downloading Lavalink

->[!NOTE]
-> Lavalink V4 is required but currently not in stable release.

-Download the Lavalink V4 server from the [beta release](https://github.com/lavalink-devs/Lavalink/releases/tag/4.0.0-beta.1).
+Download the Lavalink V4 server from the [GitHub](https://github.com/lavalink-devs/Lavalink/releases/tag/4.0.0).

 To use the Lavalink server, you need to configure it first.